alexanderfountain/underguard/src/pages/index.md

           ## Customer Engagement

-          Have peace of mind knowing Underguard takes engagement to a new level, allowing you to focus on your main objective, acquiring more customers.
+          Have peace of mind knowing Underguard is here to serve your customers, allowing you to focus on your main priority, growing your business.
         type: markdown
       - markdown: >-
           **REDEFINED**